Health Care Law and You

 Here’s a look at some of the most important changes from the health care law:

-- Everyone is required to have health coverage.
-If you do not get coverage through your employer, you will need to purchase a plan on your own.
-Those who do not have coverage may be charged a penalty1 You have two options when looking for a plan: shop and enroll directly with Independence Blue Cross or use the Health Insurance Marketplace.2
+The ACA requires most people to have health care coverage.
+If you do not get health care coverage through your employer, you will need to purchase a plan on your own.
+If you do not have health care coverage, you may be charged a penalty1 You have two options when looking for a health plan for you and your family online:

 You can no longer be denied health insurance coverage based on pre-existing conditions, and the cost of insurance will no longer be affected by your health status or history.

 1 Some people may be exempt from this penalty due to financial hardship, religious beliefs, or other conditions.
-Learn more at healthcare.gov.
+Learn more at Healthcare.gov.

 2 On December 12, 2012, the state of Pennsylvania defaulted to a federally-facilitated health insurance exchange.